+The Crown Jewels of Netflix Originals With Netflix dominating our screens, Jack Knowles takes a look at the best of their original productions.
 Netflix’s original content in recent years has infiltrated the public mainstream and it has become a dominant content-producer for television, film and comedy specials.
 Netflix content is hugely popular, with series after series highly praised by critics, a large number of which going on to win Emmys, Golden Globes and earning cult followings.

 “Netflix content is hugely popular, with series after series highly praised by critics, a large number of which going on to win Emmys, Golden Globes and earning cult followings.”
 Just recently Netflix shows such as Glow, The Crown, Black Mirror and Stranger Things all won at the Primetime Creative Arts Emmy Awards.
 Receiving a large amount of nominations were shows including Orange is the New Black, House of Cards, Black Mirror, Kimmy Schmidt, and Narcos.
 Netflix’s original show Glow recently made history at the Emmys with their stunt coordinator, Shauna Duggins becoming the first female to receive the award.
 Glow is a charming show that revolves around a wrestling group formed for television.
 Alison Brie stars as wannabe actor Ruth who somehow ends up a part of ‘The Gorgeous Ladies of Wrestling’, or GLOW.
 A show, that on appearance, might seem odd, strange and with a bit of a ridiculous premise all come together magically to explore friendship, female empowerment, and the 1980’s aesthetic.
 It does this all while making you laugh out loud.